Heading into the game that came to define his career, 21-year-old rookie left-hander Rick Ankiel wasn’t nervous.

 In the years to come, the Cardinals attempted a variety of solutions to get Ankiel back on track, even sending him down to rookie ball.
 None of it worked.
 Finally, in 2004, Ankiel told the Cardinals he was retiring.
 A few hours later, after a conversation between St. Louis general manager Walt Jocketty and Ankiel’s agent, Scott Boras, the Cardinals assigned Ankiel to the minors – as an outfielder.

-Incredibly, Ankiel returned to St. Louis in 2007.
+Incredibly, Ankiel returned to St. Louis as an outfielder in 2007.
 In 190 plate appearances, he hit 11 home runs, then added 25 more in 2008.
-He played seven major-league seasons as an outfielder, playing 536 of his 587 career games in the outfield.
+He played seven major-league seasons as an outfielder, where he played 536 of his 587 career games.

 Rick Ankiel and Tim Brown, The Phenomenon: Pressure, the Yips, and the Pitch that Changed My Life (New York: Public Affairs Books, 2017), 6.